DevABM/HackerRank_25/Codes/ques3.md

 Multiply total trades by 0.05 to find the minimum number of trades needed for a customer to be considered active.
 Count Customer Trades:

-Use collections.Counter to count occurrences of each customer in the customers list.
+Use collections.
+Counter to count occurrences of each customer in the customers list.
 Filter Active Customers:

 Include only those customers whose trade count is greater than or equal to the threshold.